-Patronage of Prince William since December 2005, for almost thirty years, Tusk Trust has supported forward-thinking and successful conservation intervention in Africa.
+Patronage of Prince William since December 2005, Tusk Trust has supported forward-thinking and successful conservation intervention in Africa for almost thirty years.
 From the plains of the Serengeti to the rainforests of the Congo Basin, Tusk has been working towards a future in which people and wildlife can both thrive across the African continent.

 Tusk Trust has pioneered successful conservation action in Africa by protecting wildlife, empowering communities and advancing the frontline in the fight against the illegal wildlife trade for almost three decades.